FilipDem/Domoticz-iROBOT-ROOMBA-plugin/README.md

   * --mapPath: set to '' to avoid creating html files and disable map creation
   * --mapsSize: set to '' to avoid creating html files and disable map creation
-  * --log: set to '' to avoid creating log file on disk
+  * --log: set to '' to avoid creating log file on disk It is possible to add more debug information by adding the argument `--debug` to the

 Create a service to start up the client automatically on boot of your domoticz server (stop the python script manually if it would have been started manually before):
 * Create a file `/etc/systemd/system/roomba.service` with the following content (be sure that the folder `/home/pi/domoticz/plugins/Roomba/roomba` is already copied).